-This post comes with a complete listing of GED® prep class sites and testing facilities in the San Francisco, California, region.
+This post lists all GED® prep class sites and testing facilities in the San Francisco region.

 Each 1 Reach 1 (A Dream and a Plan for Tomorrow – ADAPT)